bji/shinobi-immortals/README.md

 b. solxact, available on github: [https://github.com/bji/solxact](https://github.com/bji/solxact).

-You should verify the fidelity of this programs - the source is open and available.
+You should verify the fidelity of these programs - the source is open and available.

 Then, run the following command: